RoyalVeterinaryCollege/moodle-auth-db_salt/README.md

 moodle-auth-db_salt
 ===================

-This is fork of the Moodle Exteranl Database Authentication Plugin to use External Databases which use a salt.
+This is fork of the Moodle External Database Authentication Plugin in order to use External Databases which use a salt.

-Work done at the Royal Veterinary College
+Copyright 2013  Royal Veterinary College